top of page

 • The AC denies your claim, which means you could either appeal to Federal Court and/or start a new claim.

 • The AC remands your claim back to Stage 3 - ALJ Hearing.
-You would then wait another 3-9 months for followup hearing with an ALJ.
-You would then wait another 3-4 months for a decision.
+You would then wait another 6-12 months for a remand hearing with an ALJ.

 • The AC approves your claim.